Leech Lattice Vector Quantization for Efficient LLM Compression: Leech Lattice Vector Quantization (LLVQ)

 \section{Leech Lattice Vector Quantization (LLVQ)}

-We build upon the fast nearest neighbour search for single Leech lattice shells by \citet{adoul1988nearest}.
-Their method generates candidates via leaders (the canonical absolute-value patterns) and uses Golay-derived placements, parity-constrained sign patterns, to rank dot products with the input.
-On a single shell, this dot-product ranking coincides with Euclidean ranking (see Eq.~\ref{eq:spherical-euclidean-relation} below).
-We generalize and extend the algorithm in two important ways: (i) we enable nearest neighbour search over multiple $\Lambda_{24}(m)$ shells, where candidate norms vary and Euclidean vs.\ angular scoring no longer coincide; and allow support for both \emph{Euclidean} scoring (for spherical shaping) and \emph{angular} scoring (for shape--gain quantization), discussed in \S\ref{sec:spherical-search}; and (jii) we introduce a \emph{bijective indexing mechanism} aligned with the Leech lattice hierarchy (shells, classes, and local symmetries), yielding compact integer codes and exact reconstruction through the dequantizer (see \S\ref{sec:indexing-scheme}, \S\ref{sec:dequantizer}).
+We build upon the fast exact nearest neighbour search for single Leech lattice shells by \citet{adoul1988nearest}.
+This method generates candidates via leaders (the canonical absolute-value patterns) and uses Golay-derived placements, parity-constrained sign patterns, to rank dot products with the input.
+On a single shell, this dot-product ranking coincides with Euclidean ranking (see Sec.~\ref{sec:spherical-search} below).
+We generalize and extend the algorithm in two important ways: (i) we enable nearest neighbour search over multiple $\Lambda_{24}(m)$ shells, where candidate norms vary and Euclidean vs.\ angular scoring no longer coincide; and allow support for both \emph{Euclidean} scoring (for spherical shaping) and \emph{angular} scoring (for shape--gain), discussed in \S\ref{sec:spherical-search}; and (ii) we introduce a \emph{bijective indexing mechanism} aligned with the Leech lattice hierarchy (shells, classes, and local symmetries), yielding compact integer codes and exact reconstruction through the dequantizer (see \S\ref{sec:indexing-scheme}, \S\ref{sec:dequantizer}).
+Finally, we describe \emph{Spherical GPTQ}, a norm-preserving GPTQ variant for directional codes like LLVQ (\S\ref{sec:spherical-gptq-main}).